Children's author, Barbara Park, dies of cancer

-NEW YORK, Nov 18 (Reuters) - Barbara Park, the author of the best-selling Junie B. Jones series for children, has died at age 66 after a long battle against of ovarian cancer, her publisher said on Monday.
+NEW YORK (Reuters) - Barbara Park, the author of the best-selling Junie B. Jones series for children, has died at age 66 after a long battle against of ovarian cancer, her publisher said on Monday.

 Park’s series about a funny kindergartner sold 55 million copies in North America alone and spent 180 weeks on the New York Times bestseller list.